 All absences must be reported by phone call to the office or by email to Ashley@msdurham.org.
 Any families who have not reported an absence, have not arrived at school, and have not completed the self-screening protocol for their child will receive a phone call from an administrator to inquire as to the reasons for the child's absence and to determine whether the child is showing COVID-19 symptoms.
-If the child is symptomatic, we will call the NCDHHS and follow their directives.
+The child or staff member experiencing symptoms that could be COVID-19 needs to see their health care provider.
+Please refer to the COVID-19 At-A-Glance Hand-Out for procedures or documentation necessary before a child returns.